hcwilk/iot-traffic-generation/README.md

 To add new IoT device types:

 1. Create a new traffic generation script in `scripts/`
-2. Add the device to `docker-compose.yml`
+2. Add the device to `docker compose.yml`
 3. Add appropriate MAC address OUI to `setup.sh`
 4. Update documentation